MatthewGilbert/cubepk/README.md

 at: http://www.randomwalk.de/sequences/a084824.txt

-This function can be used effectively for scatter plots with n points in order to maximize the RGB distance among poitns.
+This function can be used effectively for scatter plots with n points in order to maximize the RGB distance among points.